 Where to get tickets for Naadam ?

-I was surprised to arrive in Mongolia and to learn that it was impossible to get tickets for Naadam without going through a tourist agency.
+I was surprised to travel Mongolia and learn that it was impossible to get tickets for Naadam without going through a tourist agency.
 You need a ticket for events inside the stadium (opening/closing ceremony and wrestling).

 The cheapest opening ceremony ticket is about 25$, it is valid for the 11th so you can stay inside for the wrestling event.
 It should cost around 10$ to attend events of the second day (the 12th).

-Some tourist agencies offer a full Naadam tour, including tickets and transportation to the Horse Racing event.
+Some tourist agencies offer a full festival tour, including tickets and transportation to the Horse Racing event.
 You can only buy a ticket if you prefer.